zendframework/zf2-documentation/docs/languages/en/modules/zend.service.live-docx.rst

 .. _zend.service.livedocx.mailmerge.images:

-Merging image data into a template
+Merging Image Data into a Template
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In addition to assigning textual data, it is also possible to merge image data into a template.
 The following code